 Big considerations here were:

-Our top 3 to-do lists below cover a simple day to day to-do list, a more comprehensive and long-term to-do list, then finally an online to-do list (one which we use every day here to organize everything we do).
+My top 3 to-do lists below cover a simple day to day to-do list, a more comprehensive and long-term to-do list, then finally an online to-do list (one which I use every day here to organize everything we do).

 P.S.
 For the love of god, don't use a to-do list to make yourself feel busy, then pat yourself on the back as you look over it (having not actually done anything useful).
 Tasks on your to-do list need to mean something for you and your business, leave the small stuff out of it completely.